-Confirm the belonging of geological sections to the international stratigraphic standard-standard for the lower boundary of the Moscovian Stage of the Upper Carboniferous or the Global Boundary Stratotype Sections and Points,
+Confirm the belonging of geological sections to the international stratigraphic standard-standard for the lower boundary of the Moscow Stage of the Upper Devonian or a Global Boundary Stratotype Section and Points (GSSPs).

-- – Reconstruction of geological history,
+- Reconstruction of geological history,

 The results of other studies will be very useful and necessary for the creation of a geological museum on the territory of the future Geopark.

 We want to receive materials for joint publications in world scientific journals.